thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% assign translationOfDashboardNamePE = '
     ===
         image: /images/user-guide/custom-translation/dashboard-internalization-1-pe.png,
-        title: Specify [custom translation](#translation-map) for the dashboard name in the translation map.
+        title: Specify [custom translation](#translation-editing-using-advanced-mode) for the dashboard name in the translation map.
 In this example, we will use a translation map in JSON format;
     ===
         image: /images/user-guide/custom-translation/dashboard-internalization-2-pe.png,
         title: Navigate to the "Dashboards" page.
-You can either [create a new dashboard](/docs/pe/user-guide/dashboards/#create-new-dashboard) or select an existing one.
+You can either [create a new dashboard](/docs/pe/user-guide/dashboards/#create-new-dashboard){:target="_blank"} or select an existing one.
 Open the dashboard details;
     ===
         image: /images/user-guide/custom-translation/dashboard-internalization-3-pe.png,
         title: Enter the dashboard editing mode.
 Set a custom translation for the dashboard title using a structure in the format {i18n}: <b>{i18n:custom.my-dashboard.title}</b>.
 Apply changes;